Two and three point functions in real singlet and complex doublet scalar model: Technical Details

 where $a$ is the lattice spacing, $M_{h}=125.09$ in $GeVs$, and the $i$th mass is the lowest non-zero lattice mass.

-The study of $0^{+}$ states is highly interesting.
-From the perspective of phenomenology and the current experimental observations, the gauge invariant operators are required.
-On the other hand, understanding a larger picture requires computation of all correlation functions with appropriate quantum numbers.
-The following operators are considered for the study:

-where $V_{3d}$ and $N_{h}$ are the 3-dimensional volume and the number of the Higgs flavors, respectively.
-A peculiar operator in above is \textit{scalar ball} operator, which is considered for drawing a comparison with the Higgs ball.
-The operators $0_{4}(t)$, $0_{5}(t)$, and $0_{6}(t)$ represent scalar ball for different smearing levels.

-Once the eigenvalues as a function of time are calculated, the respective masses are found by fitting the time dependent eigenvalues to one exponent term given below:

-where $e(t)$ is the eigenvalue at lattice time $t$, and $m$ is the mass in lattice units while $a$ is a coefficient.

-The one point functions (field averaged over spacial directions) and field expectations (field averaged over spacetime) are highly nontrivial in the model due to two reasons.
-First, a correlation is suspected between the scalar one point function and the Yukawa vertex in the model.
-Second, the Higgs expectation values may have information related to the phase structure of the model \cite{Maas:2013aia,Maas:2014pba}.
-In addition, expectation of the magnitude (squared in the study) of the Higgs field, which is a flavor invariant quantity, is also analyzed.
-The motivation is to assess if these quantities may serve as order parameters in the theory.
-The one point field functions are defined in the following:
+The one point functions (field averaged over spacial directions) and field expectations have certain merits.
+First, a correlation is suspected between the scalar one point function (or its expectation) and the Yukawa vertex in the model.
+It may contribute in substantiating the role of the Yukawa vertex.
+Second, the Higgs expectation value is also found to have connection to the phase structure of a model \cite{Maas:2013aia,Maas:2014pba} which necessitates exploring any relevance in regard to the Yukawa vertex.
+The one point functions are defined in the following:

 and